 Our personalized approach is tailored to each child's unique needs and is based on the latest, research-proven approaches to pain medicine.
 This includes standard therapies and some research-proven alternatives, including multi-sensory techniques that maximize the power of all five senses, focusing a child's attention on the senses less impacted by that pain (sight, sound, taste, smell) to distract and deflect.

 - 6,675 sq. ft. of treatment space

-- State-of-the-art teleconference and telemedicine technology that allows the Children's National pain medicine experts to help diagnose and treat families around the world
+- State-of-the-art teleconference and telehealth technology that allows the Children's National pain medicine experts to help diagnose and treat families around the world

 - Semi-private infusion rooms designed to reduce stress on patients requiring infusions